ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 title: Analyzing networks
 ---

 A while back, my labmate Ju showed me a visualization he was working on to explore co-authorships at FredHutch, which reminded me about the many ways to analyze network data.
 This also inspired me to use [REntrez](https://cran.r-project.org/web/packages/rentrez/index.html) to visualize my much more modest publication network.
-The [code](https://github.com/ptvan/R-snippets/blob/master/coauthor_network.R) I wrote was intended to show the different research circles I was apart of over the years and was fairly straightforward.
+The [code](https://github.com/ptvan/R-snippets/blob/master/coauthor_network.R) I wrote was intended to show the different research circles I participated in over the years and was fairly straightforward (see below).

 ### Getting network data

-The [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/) has publicly accessible datasets, as do [KONECT](http://konect.uni-koblenz.de/networks/) and several [academic](http://www.weizmann.ac.il/mcb/UriAlon/download/collection-complex-networks) [groups](http://www-personal.umich.edu/~mejn/netdata/).
+The [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/) has publicly accessible datasets, as do [KONECT](http://konect.uni-koblenz.de/networks/) and academic groups like [Uri Alon](http://www.weizmann.ac.il/mcb/UriAlon/download/collection-complex-networks) and [Mark Newman](http://www-personal.umich.edu/~mejn/netdata/).

+### Network properties

+Networks has basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
+Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory) and [centrality](https://en.wikipedia.org/wiki/Centrality).
+Depending on its _type_ of data, a network can also additional properties brought on by the metadata of the nodes and edges.

 ### Working with networks in R